dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

 neighbouring labels to be the `same` but still a slightly stronger tendency for pixel values between 13 and 17 to be associated with `background`.
-(Note that the exact values doesn't really make that much of a difference - it is fun to play around with them a bit to get a feel for how potentials translate to eventual marginal probabilities though)
+(Note that the exact values doesn't really make that much of a difference---it is fun to play around with them a bit to get a feel for how potentials translate to eventual marginal probabilities though)

 Then we run it and plot `var_values`: